ibexa/documentation-developer/docs/tutorials/generic_field_type/creating_a_point2d_field_type.md

 ## Intended audience

-This tutorial is aimed at developers who are familiar with [[= product_name_oss =]] and are comfortable with operating in PHP and Symfony.
+This tutorial is aimed at developers who are familiar with [[= product_name =]] and are comfortable with operating in PHP and Symfony.

 ## Content of the tutorial